userfrosting/learn/03.installation/01.environment/01.homestead/docs.md

     category: docs
 ---

->>> If this is your first time installing UserFrosting or if you're not already familiar with setting up a local environment, this page will guide you in setting up your first local environment using Homestead.
-If you already have a local environment (e.g., LAMP or LEMP) and you're already familiar with **composer**, the [Native Installation](/installation/environment/native) guide is for you.
+[notice=note]If this is your first time installing UserFrosting or if you're not already familiar with setting up a local environment, this page will guide you in setting up your first local environment using Homestead.

+If you already have a local environment (e.g., LAMP or LEMP) and you're already familiar with **composer**, the [Native Installation](/installation/environment/native) guide is for you.[/notice]

 ## Why you need a development environment